francobarrionuevoenv21/PaddyFieldStaFe_Segm_UNETs_public/README.md

 ## UNETs implementation for paddy fields segmentation in Santa Fe (Argentina)

-This project corresponds to the final assignment for the Geo Data Scientist course provided by [Geodojo institute](https://www.geodojo.ai/geo-data-scientist) during 2025.
+This project corresponds to the final assignment for the Geo Data Scientist course provided by the [Geodojo institute](https://www.geodojo.ai/geo-data-scientist) during 2025.

 **Author:** Franco David Barrionuevo (@francobarrionuevoenv21)